Black Nerve

 Of the three, two were ladies.
 What was soon discovered is that the ophisrhodon, like so many blood secrets, is matrilineal.
 They discovered this later, the hard way: Yarrou had been the last to sire.

-But this dismissal ate at his children, and nursing a kind of indignant despair in Chrysaor Anthimati, Yarrou’s second hatched.
+But this dismissal ate at his children, and nursed a kind of indignant despair in Chrysaor Anthimati, Yarrou’s second hatched.
 While the first child fled the clan that held no love for them, never to return, Chrysaor reacted differently.
 Desperate for some relevance in the resurging clan, he sought some guarantee of better position for his own children; so he married a daughter of Azalea.

-Chrysaor hatched in a time of transition for the Anthimati.
-As he went from arch-fiend to overscourge, Immolata never wavered in his suspicion of the clan, nor ceased in his promulgation of that suspicion — but for a time, there seemed a real chance for them to be swept up in the wave of social progress inundating the Pantheca.
-Brismati were marrying laybrood; the court recognized the Asetari tribe as a clan, though they rejected their claim to ‘elder’ status.
+Brismati were marrying laybrood; the court recognized the Asetari tribe as a clan, though they rejected their claim to “elder” status.
 What a victory for the Pantheca’s principles it would be, if this progress could turn to light even the architects of the Alliance’s fall.
 After all, Eothi was, if nothing else, no dominionist; that legacy in their clan had been severed, no one left to propagate it.

-Still, among the surviving Anthimati, there was no love for Eothi, not with how the first grand trial ended and the part they played in it.
+Still, among the surviving Anthimati, there was no love for Eothi, not with how the First Grand Trial ended and the part they played in it.
 When Edu was taken, for Oosma, it birthed a hatred of the Pantheca.
 As Edu rose through the ranks, ignorant of his roots, it fomented outrage and envy among the rest of them.

 It was this sentiment that catalyzed Yarrou’s growing influence.
 Most of clan Anthimati at that point was Azalea’s brood and grandbrood, but Yarrou and and his brood’s influence seeped into the cracks of their resolve.
 Azalea had a vision of Anthimati as noble, productive facet of the Pantheca’s edifice, respected and integral.
 Yarrou had a vision of the Pantheca, if it should remain at all, as but one piece of his — their — control.
 He dreamed of ruling something even greater — an empire.

-He wasn’t a revivalist, not at first, but he became a skilled user of the ophisrhodon once he turned his focus from his children to personal power.
+He wasn’t a revivalist, not at first, but he became a skilled user of the ophisrhodon, once he turned his focus from his children to personal power.
 He cultivated it to a higher stage of development than either of his sisters, or any of their children.
 A full five fangs and venom potent to crush a mind with but a few drops.
 Even at this height of power, he felt chained to ignorance; none of the clan had even known beforehand whether their children would inherit the eyes.
 If that eluded them… what other secrets had they lost?
 What else had Eothi denied them?
 Yarrou asked this, and Azalea had no answer; so the young looked to him for an answer.

 Despite all this, the heights of power Eothi had once enjoyed still escaped him.
 What was he missing?
 Desperate, he ventured into the ash and melted stone of Castle Veilgloom, throne of the dead dominion the Anthimati had once ruled.
 Perhaps some scrap of document had survived the flames of damnation.

 Past the ashes and crumbling walls — past the husks of past Anthimati still curled in charred and forgotten agony — he found a moondial surrounded by utterly still, black waters circling in protection an ancient stone structure of worship: the Erevos shrine.
-Yarrou could recognize the regalia of those cults banned in every corner of the Pantheca, not unlike the bat-devout who praised still their dead emperor, or the druids.
+Yarrou could recognize the regalia of those cults banned in every corner of the Pantheca, not unlike the empyrean-dreaming bat-devout who praised still their dead emperor, or the mad druids.

 He found stone walls and tablets recording the clan’s mythology.
 He wasn’t the first to pick through the ashes, nor the first to gaze upon the stones — he was, however, the first (save perhaps Eothi) to gaze upon them with a five-fanged ophisrhodon.